-On 1 January 2019, the Group implemented IFRS 16, amendments to various standards (IFRS 9: Prepayment Features with Negative Compensation, Annual Improvements to IFRS Standards 2015-2017 Cycle (amendments to "IFRS 3 - Business Combinations" ("IFRS 3"), "IFRS 11 - Joint Arrangements" ("IFRS 11"), "IAS 12 - Income Taxes" ("IAS 12") and "IAS 23 - Borrowing Costs" ("IAS 23")), "IAS 19 - Employee Benefits: Plan Amendment, Curtailment or Settlement" and "IAS 28 - Investments in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures") and the interpretation "IFRIC 23 - Uncertainty over Income Tax Treatments" ("IFRIC 23").
-The Group has decided to early adopt the amendments to IFRS 9, IAS 39 and "IFRS 7 - Financial Instruments: Disclosures" ("IFRS 7") included in IASB's "Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7]" published in September 2019.
+On 1 January 2019, the Group implemented "IFRS 16 - Leases" ("IFRS 16"), amendments to various standards (IFRS 9: Prepayment Features with Negative Compensation, Annual Improvements to IFRS Standards 2015-2017 Cycle (amendments to IFRS 3, "IFRS 11 - Joint Arrangements" ("IFRS 11"), "IAS 12 - Income Taxes" ("IAS 12") and "IAS 23 - Borrowing Costs" ("IAS 23")), "IAS 19 - Employee Benefits: Plan Amendment, Curtailment or Settlement" and "IAS 28 - Investments in Associates and Joint Ventures" ("IAS 28") - Long-term Interests in Associates and Joint Ventures) and the interpretation "IFRIC 23 - Uncertainty over Income Tax Treatments" ("IFRIC 23").
+The Group has decided to early adopt the amendments to IFRS 9, IAS 39 and "IFRS 7 - Financial Instruments: Disclosures" ("IFRS 7") included in IASB's "Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7)" published in September 2019.
 Further, the Group has changed its accounting policy for calculating the provision for health and accident insurance.

 The implementation of IFRS 16 and the change of the accounting policy for calculating the provision for health and accident insurance had an impact on the opening balance sheet at January 1, 2019.
-The changes decreased shareholders' equity as at January 1, 2019 by DKK 288 million.
-The income statement for the year ended December 31, 2018 has been restated to reflect changes due to the implementation of amendments to IAS 12 (see "-Amendment to IAS 12" below).
+The changes decreased shareholders' equity as at January 1, 2019, by DKK 288 million.
+The income statement for the year ended December 31, 2018, has been restated to reflect changes due to the implementation of amendments to IAS 12 (see "-Amendment to IAS 12" below).